darkhelmet/dashvee/posts/how-do-i-load-balance.md

 <script src="https://gist.github.com/darkhelmet/5790838.js"></script>

 In a userland implementation, you `accept` on a socket, then dial out to a backend.
 You end up with handles to two connections, and you can just copy things between the two.
 Simple.

+## netfilter and iptables

+In both `balance` and my implementation, we `listen`, `accept`, and move bytes around.
+You can do this by just intercepting and mangling packets using [netfilter](http://en.wikipedia.org/wiki/Netfilter), which is how `iptables` does its thing.
+Its not really *listening* in the traditional sense, but can receive, process, and forward packets given some rules.

+You'll have to do some hardcore `iptables` reading to figure out the best to do that, though [the examples here](http://linuxgazette.net/108/odonovan.html) look pretty legit (I have not tried them).

+This method is probably the method the firewall is using to balance things.
+No explicit listening, just shuffling packets.

 ## In the browser, and fin